lilydjwg/nvchecker/docs/usage.rst

   small ones like `nvchecker's <https://github.com/lilydjwg/nvchecker/releases>`_ are only git tags that should use ``use_max_tag`` below.

-  Will return the release name instead of date.
+  Will return the release's tag name instead of date.
+(For historical reasons it doesn't return the release name.
+See below to change.)

+use_release_name
+  When ``use_latest_release`` is ``true``, setting this to ``true`` will cause nvchecker to return the release name instead of the tag name.

 include_prereleases
   When ``use_latest_release`` is ``true``, set this to ``true`` to take prereleases into account.

+  This returns the release names (not the tag names).

   This requires a token because it's using the v4 GraphQL API.